AS Undergraduate Scholastic Grants

 All guidelines are subject to change without notification; a reasonable attempt will be made to contact you in the event of a change.

 AS Grants is looking for undergraduate projects which enhance the academic experience of undergraduates.
-We are able to do this by providing monetary support to student-initiated research projects.
+We are able to do this by providing monetary support to student-initiated research projects or academic related outreach programs.
 In this capacity, AS Grants seeks to foster an environment of academic curiosity which reaches beyond the scope of the classroom.
 Quarterly, AS Grants selects students with outstanding research proposals from all disciplines at UCSD for grants.
 AS Grants also provides funding for travel to allow students to exhibit their work, to enter in competitions with other researchers, and to learn about similar projects at locations away from UCSD.

 In structuring your proposal, be clear, concise and thorough.
 Keep in mind that your application will not only disclose information about your project, but will also be representative of the kind of work you produce.
 Please explain any pertinent information about your project which may seem obvious to you, but might not be to someone outside your field of research (i.e. why do you need two different detergents which both perform the same function lysing cell membranes?)

 A complete application is required.
 An incomplete application runs the risk of being rejected.
-Please divide your application into the following 6 sections:
+Please divide your application into the following 6 sections in this order:

-- Dissemination: Discuss how you plan to present your completed project.
-You will submit your findings for consideration for publication in our annual Journal of Undergraduate Research.
-Also consider other venues for displaying your project: The Loft video screen, the glass display cases in the corridors of Price Center, etc.
+**Dissemination (REQUIRED): Discuss how you plan to present your completed project.
+You will submit your findings or results to the Office of Academic Affairs to be published in our annual Journal of Undergraduate Research.
+Also consider other venues for displaying your project!
+Ex.)
+The Loft video screen, the glass display cases in the corridors of Price Center, etc.

 Other information about AS Grants: